robincamille/bot-tutorial-jumpstart-2020/README.md

 This script sends out five tweets from the first five lines of an external .txt file.

-1. Right-click on mybot.py and select Edit with IDLE
+1. Go to the bot-tutorial-code4lib folder.
+Click on mybot2.py.

-2. Right-click on twain.txt and open it in Notepad
+2. Click on twain.txt to see the text

 3. Take a look at both files; Robin and Mark will talk about what the script is doing

-4. Select Run > Run Module from the window's menu bar for mybot2.py
+4. Select Run.

 *Change it up!*
  - Go to http://gutenberg.org and choose a different text for your bot to tweet.
- - Download the file as "plain text" into the tutorial folder and open it in Notepad
+ - Enter a file name and select New Empty File.
+Copy and paste your new text into this blank file.
- - Remove junk at the beginning of the file
+ - Remove junk at the beginning (and the end) of the file.
+Save the file.
- - Replace double linebreaks with single linebreaks with a find/replace
+ - Replace double linebreaks with single linebreaks.
+If your file is not too long you can do this manually.
+Or you can open a console and type: `awk 'NF' filename > newfilename`
- - In mybot2.py, replace twain.txt with the name of the new text file
+ - In mybot2.py, replace twain.txt with the name of the text file with no line breaks
 - Make the bot send more or fewer tweets, or change which lines, by editing the numbers in **for line in tweettext[0:5]**.
  - [0:5] means from the first thing up to (but not including) the fifth thing